About Jesus Steve Sweetman

-Even Paul with all of his great revelations only knew in part.
+Even Paul with all of his great revelations only knew in part, yet,

-Yet when Jesus comes he says, “then I shall know fully, even as I
+"Then I shall know fully, even as I am fully known."

-future time we will know things just as we ourselves are fully known by
+At a future time we will know all things, just as Jesus knows all

 We should remember the context of chapter 13 is between chapters 12 and 14.
-The context is how to express your gifts in the church.
-As Paul says in the next section, we need to "eagerly desire spiritual gifts but exercise them in a loving way, something that the Corinthians were having a hard time doing.
+The context is important because we learn how to express our gifts of the Holy Spirit and our ministry in the church.
+As Paul says in the next section, we need to "eagerly desire spiritual gifts" while at the same time exercise them in a loving way, something that the Corinthians were having a hard time doing